retargeting/docs/add-to-cart.md

 }, callback_function);
 ```

-### OR executing scripts automatically when the page is loaded
+### Executing scripts automatically when the page is loaded

 ```js
 var _ra = _ra || {};